uvmaero/AERO_2022_2023_Code/README.md

 # AERO_2022-2023
-All of the code for each board that runs the car for the year 2022-2023 and board designs.
+All of the code that drives each board and runs the car for the year 2022-2023!

 ## Boards
 ### Front Board